 The unwritten social contract, where the State provides the worker with a decent standard of services – housing, healthcare, childcare – and a social safety net, is broken.
 But it can be fixed.
 Covid-19 has revealed some unacceptable truths about the state of our country.
 There can be no going back to the broken system.

 Labour’s Budget Strategy is simple.
 Whatever it takes to both save and create jobs, while protecting our people, must be done.
 We must forge a new understanding.
 A new social contract.
-Read our Alternative Budget here. /download/pdf/a_new_social_contract_-_labour_budget_2021.pdf
+Read our Alternative Budget here. /assets/files/pdf/a_new_social_contract_-_labour_budget_2021.pdf